-- Traditional EMV requires the final total amount to be sent to the terminal before consumers can tap or insert. - Faster EMV allows consumers to tap or insert before or in parallel to the tender being totaled.
+- Traditional EMV requires the final total amount to be sent to the terminal before consumers can tap or insert. - Faster EMV allows consumers to tap or insert before or in parallel with the tender being totaled.
 This is referred to as a pre-tap or pre-insert.
-Please note: the placeholder value used in pre-tap can impact the merchant choice of AIDs and CVMs.
+Please note: the placeholder value used in pre-tap (determined by the merchant subject to payment network rules) can impact which application identifiers (AIDs) and cardholder verification methods (CVMs) are available to the merchant.
 Some terminals require cashier action before consumers are able to pay (i.e., the terminal needs to be in an active state).
-As implementations may vary, it is beneficial for the consumer experience and a best practice to have all payment interfaces (magnetic stripe, contact and contactless) enabled at the same time, rather than requiring a separate action to enable the contactless interface.
+As implementations may vary, it is beneficial for the consumer experience and a best practice to have all payment interfaces (magnetic stripe, contact, and contactless) enabled at the same time, rather than requiring a separate action to enable the contactless interface.

 Certain scenarios may call for different methods.
 For example, in self-checkout implementations, a common practice is to allow a tap after the total is known, since the consumer is also executing the checkout process.
-In a scenario with pre-authorization, such as with petro, pre-tap should be used to initiate the order.
+In a scenario with pre-authorization, such as petro, pre-tap should be used to initiate the order.
 Some self-service scenarios allow the customer to initiate the order with a tap.
 This is common when paying at a vending machine.

-3.3 What Do Cashiers Need to Know?
+2.3 What Do Cashiers Need to Know?

 Cashier training is crucial to a successful contactless implementation; training should be simple and easy.
-It is important that cashiers understand when, where and how to properly execute a contactless transaction based on the merchant's implementation in order to minimize consumer confusion and provide a seamless and convenient checkout experience.
-First, retail cashiers should be aware of the EMVCo Contactless Indicator (Figure 2).
-If this indicator appears on the front or back of a credit or debit card, the card is contactless-enabled and can be tapped to pay.
+It is important that cashiers understand when, where, and how to properly execute a contactless transaction based on the merchant's implementation in order to minimize consumer confusion and provide a seamless and convenient checkout experience.
+First, retail cashiers should be aware of the